HomeArticle

 He shared a life - changing cognitive shift.

-Most people think the opposite of a bad experience is a good experience, so they suffer when they encounter bad things.
+Most people think that the opposite of a bad experience is a good experience, so they suffer when bad things happen.
 But he reframed the problem.
 The opposite of a bad experience is actually the complete loss of the ability to experience.